dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 Socrates: Like working with legacy code?

 Dimitry: Like spending their working hours as the satellite of that "Rick".

-## Skills do not Matter

-This one is based on experiences of some members and has to do not with evaluating the skills of the candidate or their trajectory, but more on if their personality norms are fitting the ones of the team on which they are about to join.
-One of us got interviewed for a firm that was building products for dog owners with a big part of the interview being his relationship with man's best friend.

----

-Jason: Another red flag which I have encountered and want your opinion is when you go to interviews and they say to you that they do not hire based on skills but based on what type of person you are, your character.

-Socrates: Is this bad?

-Jason: Invalidating everything you can do?
-Or the contrary: we only care about your skill-set not about your personality.

-Dimitry: It has happened to me from a company that I will not name.
-There was a place where they had an intermediary CTO who liked to hire people based on character.
-My final interview happened to be when his contract had finished, he had handled over to the next CTO who was only interested in skills.
-These two people have different approaches.
-I went to the last interview with an agenda that HR had sent me with questions all about character.
-When I got there the new CTO started asking me about previous experience and skills.
-At some point I stopped him and said something in the lines of "hey buddy, your HR gave me this agenda and you are not touching it, what is going on?".
-At that point I realized there would not be a match.

-Socrates: Sometimes character checks are to identify if you will be part of our clique.
-I am not talking about gentrification or Uber style recruitment, mentioning it after things in the news about them hiring only people that there were just like them.

-Dimitry: I will tell a story that I got from a friend named George, I do not have his permission, so will use only first name.
-George happened to meet a multi-billionaire, at that time in his life, George had a problem hiring people in the company that he was working for.
-That company had a skills matrix approach.
-He had a matrix of skills, these were rare in that region so most candidates scored really low.

-Socrates: What is that matrix?

-Dimitry: You create a matrix of what you want.
-Say I want a person to be a good designer, average communicator, this good-to-have, this at OK levels, etc.
-This goes in the "columns" of that matrix.
-The candidates go to the rows where you see who "ticks" and who "X-es".
-It is like the feature comparison we see in product offerings.
-So you get that Socrates has 20% match, Jason 25%, and Dimitry 10%.
-The person higher is the most preferred candidate.
-But because this is the way you see the world, mapping people to skills, everybody can potentially have a gap, like these people fit 80%.
-This is very useful for companies that want to project people to a number so that they then will be able to compare them in a way.
-The multi-billionaire told him that this was wrong and that my friend should hire based on character: if a person has a good attitude, they will "grow" to fill the gaps in the skill-set, if the character of a person has flaws, even if all the gaps are covered or all the boxes ticked when the position or the life change then that person will not grow to fill that gap.

-Jason: Yes but you need to cover some basics?
-If you say I will hire only based on character you get into what we do in Greece: hire your best friend, your second cousin.

-Dimitry: This is not character.

-Socrates: So start with skills and see if the character can fill them?

-Dimitry: Or the other way around.
-We live in an industry that changes a lot, it has to do with an industry that changes a lot.

 ## Cliques